 The rude bottom – female

 Leggings come in all thicknesses.
 Most are great for wearing under dresses and long tops, but it’s best to buy a proper sports brand if you are going to wear them with a short top!
-Test your yoga pants by standing with your back to a mirror, bend over and have a good look – can you see your bottom?
+Some leggings are very thin and can show your pants through.
+Test your leggings by standing with your back to a mirror, bend over and have a good look – can you see your pants – or even worse your bottom?

 The rude bottom – male

-Wide legged postures will spell danger for this chap!
-Think about cycle shorts or leggings and wear layers.
+Wide legged postures are a disaster for men’s shorts!
+Think about cycle shorts or tracksuit bottoms.
+Bring layers.
 It’s really important to be warm when we come to the relaxation or meditation phase – even for men!

 The Ouch – That’s gonna dig in